 Mirai Nikki, being a series about people who receive ways to predict the future and are then sent to kill each other, has this in spades.

 In Naruto, upgrading to the three-tomoe state of the Sharingan gives this ability.
 If they're looking at someone in motion it will be like they can see exactly where and in what position that person's entire body will be in.
-However, there are some things, like the Animal Battle Aura of a tailed beast's host, whose movement it can't predict very well.
+However, there are some things, like the Animal Battle Aura of a tailed beast's host or Wood/Sand techniques, whose movement it can't predict very well.
 The other shortcoming is that knowing exactly what your opponent is about to do doesn't necessarily mean you're strong enough or fast enough to stop him from doing it.

 The Mantra (or 'mantora') ability of the Skypeian Priests works like this.
 The main character overcomes this by turning his brain off and moving at random.
 He overcomes another by working together with other fighters to leave the Mantra-powered foe with absolutely no options.
 A secondary character overcomes a Mantra-powered foe by performing an Interface Screw on him, making him lose control and sink headfirst into a quicksand-like mud.
 After all, what good is the ability to see into the future if you can't find a way out or if you don't have control over your own actions anymore?